Why your documents are under threat, and what you can do about it.

 3. Strictly monitor the use of personal devices

 It isn’t uncommon for time-poor staff or board members to take their work home with them.
 Trouble is, the work and home environment are completely different from a cyber security perspective.
 One is strictly monitored by your IT staff, while the other uses insecure connections, outdated systems, and is at a greater risk of phishing, malware, or viruses.

 If you can’t live without out-of-office access, then you need to switch to a solution that allows users to access and work on documents safe in the knowledge you can instantly revoke access if devices are lost, stolen, or compromised.

-The right solution makes keeping documents safe, simple
+The right board management platform makes keeping documents safe, simple

-Over the years, Stellar has found that few business platforms are able to tick all of the boxes, let alone the few we’ve outlined above today.
+Over the years, Stellar has found that few board management platforms are able to tick all of the boxes, let alone the few we’ve outlined above today.
 This leaves many organisations having to compromise in order to get their work done.

 With the right solution, though?
 Stellar has seen countless organisations finally able to operate with complete confidence, taking advantage of the anytime, anywhere promise of the cloud while being able to share files away from insecure channels.

 It’s the best way to keep data safe from the ever-increasing range of cyber-security threats